opsnull/blog.opsnull.com/content/rust/tokio/index.md

 ```

-## <span class="section-num">11</span> select {#select}
+## <span class="section-num">12</span> select!{} {#select}

-The `tokio::select!` macro allows waiting on `multiple async computations` and returns when a single
+The `tokio::select!` macro allows waiting on `multiple async computations` and returns when a single computation
-computation completes.
+completes.
 The branch that does not complete `is dropped`.
-In the example, the computation
+In the example, the computation is awaiting the
-is awaiting the oneshot::Receiver for each channel. `The oneshot::Receiver for the channel that did
+oneshot::Receiver for each channel. `The oneshot::Receiver for the channel that did not complete yet is
-not complete yet is dropped`.
+dropped`.

--   select 随机选择一个 branch 来 first poll;
+-   必须在 async context 中使用 select!, 如 async functions, closures, and blocks;

 <!--listend-->